Friday, March 31, 2023

 Thalaikoothal or Involuntary Euthanasia

-Thalaikoothal was a traditional practice in a Tamil part of India.
+Thalaikoothal was a traditional practice in a particular Tamil part of India.
 It dealt with older people who were very ill, whose natural death could not be predicted.
 These elderly people would be a burden on limited resources.
 They also would be suffering and not enjoying life.
 The solution was thalaikoothal which was a form of senicide or involuntary euthanasia.
 They made it a ritual with the whole family involved.
 Near as I can understand the basic principle was starvation.

 In this film we are quickly introduced to an old man comatose with tubes and oxygen around his neck and nose.
 We learn the old man's name, Muthu and it is son Pazhani who tends to him with bathing,grooming, massaging and taking to a doctor.
 He refuses to consider thalaikoothal although everyone around him is advocating for it.
 His young daughter, about ten is cheerful and helps take care of her grandfather.
 Later she reassures her other grandfather that she would do the same for him.